 Sye Raa Narasimha Reddy Twitter Review: Here Is What Fans Feel About Chiranjeevi's Movie

 Chiranjeevi, last seen in the sensational hit Khaidi No 150, is back with his latest movie Sye Raa Narasimha Reddy, which arrived in theatres today (October 2).
-The film, directed by Surender Reddy, features 'Megastar' in the role of a freedom fighter while touching upon the dark side of the British rule.
+The film, directed by Surender Reddy, features 'Megastar' in the role of a freedom fighter while touching on the dark side of the British rule.
 Sye Raa has Nayanthara and Baahubali beauty Tamannaah as the leading ladies opposite Chiranjeevi, which has grabbed plenty of attention.
 Actors Sudeep, Amitabh Bachchan, Niharika, Vijay Sethupathi, Ravi Kishan and Jagapathi Babu too are a part of the magnum opus.

-The first shows of Sye Raa are underway, much to delight of movie buffs.
+The first shows of Sye Raa are underway, much to the delight of movie buffs.
 Here is the Sye Raa Twitter review.

 Jo Nada @nadajoe27